fannheyward/coc-pyright/README.md

 ## Configurations

+These configurations are used by `coc-pyright`, you need to set them in your `coc-settings.json`.

 - `python.analysis.autoImportCompletions`: Determines whether pyright offers auto-import completions, default: `true`
 - `python.analysis.autoSearchPaths`: Automatically add common search paths like 'src', default: `true`
 - `python.analysis.diagnosticMode`: Analyzes and reports errors for open only or all files in workspace, default: `openFilesOnly`